U-C-S/Hurl/README.md

 or Simply use the Build Script from `Utils/build.ps1` to build the Application in release mode and successively build the installer.

 For checking out older versions source code, Check the [Tags](https://github.com/U-C-S/Hurl/tags).

-### Using the Extension

-This is a experimental feature.
-Is implemented as hacky way.
-Use at ur own risk!

-- Enable the Developer Mode for Extensions in Edge or Chrome (Not tested in Firefox)
-- Choose the folder `{installationDir}/Extensions/Chrome` after clicking `Load Unpacked` Button available after enabling Developer mode

 ## Contributing